 - More emotional and/or more errors than usual

 - Suicidal comments

 Educate your employees about these warning signs and provide an outlet for them to report concerning behavior.

 While every company is different with needs unique to its industry, company make-up, and geographical area, nearly every business can make improvements to their security measures.
 This may include monitoring systems, limited access key cards, employee identification cards, emergency warning systems, and safe rooms in case of emergencies.
 Depending on your workplace, you may also want to implement security guards, visitor sign-in policies, and security escorts for those working late.

 One of your primary roles as an employer is to create a safe work environment for your staff, vendors, customers, and visitors.
 Be proactive and let your employees know you care about their safety.
 For help with implementing any of the above measures, please contact your certified Stratus.hr Rep.

 Not a current client?
-Contact us via the form below and our team will contact you shortly!
+Book a consultation and our team will contact you shortly!